pingcap/tidb/README.md

 #### Run tidb with docker

-You can quickly test tidb with docker, the source repository contains Dockerfile, You can build docker and then run an docker container with tidb To install docker on your system, you can read the document on https://docs.docker.com/
+You can quickly test tidb with docker, the source repository contains Dockerfile, You can build docker and then run a docker container with tidb.
+To install docker on your system, you can read the document on https://docs.docker.com/